 If you’re looking for poles to use during day walks and mainly on trails, make sure to check out the Helinox FL120 Passport poles.
 Weighing only 290 grams per pair, these poles are ultralight and very compact.
 They have foam grips and are adjustable in length, but only from 80 cm to 120 cm.
 For multi-day hikes on strenuous terrain, these poles will be a bit too lightweight.

 Sold on the idea of only using one pole?
-Have a look at the Leki Pole Legacy Strong.
-As the name implies, this pole is designed to be a robust support for your more mountainous trips.
-The Legacy Strong is made from aluminium, weighs 275 grams and can be adjusted from 110 cm to 145 cm.
+Have a look at the Leki Pole Legacy Lite.
+As the name implies, this pole is designed to support you for your more mountainous trips without weighing you down.
+The Legacy Lite is made from aluminium, weighs 261 grams and can be adjusted from 100 cm to 135 cm.

 Poles Under $300